Floyd Konetsky

 Floyd Walter Konetsky (May 26, 1920 – November 15, 1987) was an American college and professional football player who was an end in the National Football League (NFL) and All-America Football Conference (AAFC) for three seasons during the 1940s.
 Konetsky played college football for the University of Florida, and thereafter, he played professionally for the NFL's Cleveland Rams and AAFC's Baltimore Colts.

-Early years
+Early life

 He was born in Marianna, Pennsylvania.
 Konetsky attended German Township High School in McCleelandtown, Pennsylvania.
 He was captain of the German Township high school football team in 1938.
 Konetsky was the younger brother of Ted Konetsky, who was a prominent lineman for the Pittsburgh Panthers football team from 1937 to 1939.

 College career

 Konetsky accepted an athletic scholarship to attend the University of Florida in Gainesville, Florida, where he played for coach Josh Cody and coach Tom Lieb's Florida Gators football teams from 1939 to 1941.
 Konetsky graduated from the University of Florida with a bachelor's degree in 1943.